 Ucampas reference manual

-The page-formatting tool ucampas is used on the Computer Laboratory main web site to convert simple HTML files into web pages that follow the house style.
-It can equally be used to format research-group pages, personal web pages, websites of other departments, etc.
+Ucampas (University of Cambridge web page augmentation system) is a page-formatting tool to convert simple HTML files into web pages that follow one of several provided house-style templates.
+It is used to maintain the Computer Laboratory main web site and can equally be used to format research-group pages, personal web pages, and websites of other organizations.

 - Ucampas can auto-generate navigation links (side bar, bread crumbs, site map, etc.)